elasticpath/epcc-composable-commerce-reference/README.md

 # Build and deploy
 npm run start
 ```
 `npm run start` will build the project, deploy infrastructure such as API gateway and Lambda functions into AWS, and configure EPCC with the appropriate integration webhook URL.
-Terraform will ask you to confirm before creating any infrastructure: typing in `yes` will confirm.
+Terraform will ask you to confirm before creating or destroying any infrastructure: typing in `yes` will confirm.

-⚠️ &nbsp; **NOTE:** Depending on your useage charges may occur when deploying infrastructure in AWS.
+⚠️ &nbsp;**NOTE:** Depending on your useage charges may occur when deploying infrastructure in AWS.

 > `npm run start` is equivalent to the command `npm run build && npm run deploy && npm run config`.